lsst-sqre/sqr-032/index.rst

 ==========================================================

 The work planned and described in this technote was prompted by recommendations made by the QAWG in :dmtn:`085`.
-In short, the QAWG recommended that LSST DM adopted a systematic approach to producing, maintaining, and testing examples in our end-user documentation projects.
+In short, the QAWG recommended that LSST DM adopt a systematic approach to producing, maintaining, and testing examples in our end-user documentation projects.
 For reference, the relevant recommendations are:

 .. _qawg-rec-13: